-What is a retreat and why would one participate in one?
+What do we mean by Retreat and why would one participate in one?

 The word retreat suggests a temporary pulling back from the demands of one’s everyday life.
-It’s traditional purpose is to create space and time away to focus on something specific – to perhaps learn something new, such as a musical instrument or to deepen one’s understanding or skill of something such as painting, or yoga, or meditation or to connecting with others around a particular issue.
-Such a retreat creates a kind of container that keeps out demands and distractions, allowing you to relax into a different sense of time, focus as much as you wish on a certain activity (or non-activity), take time for reflection.
-Apart from deepening one’s skills in an area of focus, the result of such a process can include a sense of reconnecting with oneself and one’s purpose in life, a deeper sense of appreciation of things and more clarity.
+Its purpose is to create space and time away to focus on something specific – to perhaps learn something new, such as a musical instrument, or to deepen one’s understanding or skill of something such as painting or yoga or meditation, or to connecting with others around a particular issue.
+Such a retreat creates a kind of container that keeps out distractions, allowing one to relax into a more open mind, focus on a certain activity (or non-activity), and take time for reflection.
+Apart from deepening one’s skills in an area of focus, the result of such a process can include a sense of reconnecting with oneself and one’s purpose in life, a deeper sense of appreciation and more clarity.
 Having accomplished this, we then return into our everyday lives with more to offer.

-In addition to offering these more traditional types of retreats here, we also we also offer our guest the unique opportunity to incorporate aspects of a retreat into every day of their stay with us.
+In addition to types of retreats here, we also we also offer our guest the unique opportunity to incorporate aspects of a retreat into every day of their stay with us.

 How do we do this?
 And what would be the purpose of participating in this process?

-As to the how: One could begin by waking up one’s body and senses with a short Morning in Motion class based on Qi Gong and shamatha yoga; and continue with a brief meditation and contemplation session setting the tone and intention for the day.
+As to the how: One could begin by waking up one’s body and senses with a brief Morning in Motion class based on Qi Gong; and continue with a brief meditation and contemplation session setting the tone and intention for the day.
 One could choose to journal about the day’s experiences and exchange with others at the end of the day.
-One could also kayak or yolo-board, hike, spend time in the gardens, or play music and write…the how’s are up to you – allowing the internal chatter to slow down, and coming into the present moment.
+One could also kayak or yolo-board, hike, spend time in the gardens, or play music, engage in contemplative photography, write…the how’s are up to you – allowing the internal chatter to slow down, and coming into the present moment.